peterjurich/technicalwriting/notes/ai-for-everyone.md

 the science of extracting knowledge and insights from data. output of a data science project is often a slide deck, the PowerPoint presentation that summarizes conclusions for executives to take business actions or that summarizes conclusions for a product team to decide how to improve a website

+### Neural Network
+A neuron is the space between A (price) and B (demand)that calculates the relationship More complexity would include shipping cost, marketing, material all interacting and lead to a fourth neuron that calculates demand
+One of the great things about neural networks is you just need to give it A and B and it figures everything else out.

+#### Neural networks and face recognition
+Computers see a table of numbers each indicating brightness of the pixel for B&W pgoto, adds RGB values for color.
+First neurons detect edges, 2nd detect shapes, 3rd faces.
+Your job is to input lots of data.
+The network will figure it out.

 ### Neural network or deep learning?
 a very effective technique for learning A to B or input-output mappings.
 Today, the terms neural network and deep learning are used almost interchangeably, they mean essentially the same thing.